Desingularization of Coassociative 4-folds with Conical Singularities: Obstructions and Applications: Desingularization: geometry

 \begin{thm} Suppose that the rate $\lambda<0$ and let $\lambda_+\in(-2,0)\setminus\mathcal{D}$ be such that $\lambda_+\geq\lambda$.
 The moduli space of deformations of $A$ as an AC coassociative 4-fold with rate $\lambda_+$ and cone $C$ is a smooth manifold near $A$ of dimension

 which is the dimension of

 \end{thm}

 The appearance of the term $b^2_+(A)$ is clear by Definition \ref{H2+dfn}.
 A key part of the proof and dimension count relies on showing that various closed self-dual 2-forms on $C$ lift to $A$, applying the theory in \cite{LockhartMcOwen}.
+More precisely, given a homogeneous closed self-dual 2-form $\alpha_C$ on $C$ defined by a solution to \eq{Deq} for $\upsilon\in(-2,0)$, one needs to show that there exists a closed self-dual 2-form $\alpha$ on $A$ such that $\alpha$ is asymptotic to $\alpha_C$ in the sense that, for some $\delta>0$,

-The forms on $C$ corresponding to forms in $\mathcal{H}^2_+(A)$ are actually zero, but for the other terms in the dimension count one has non-trivial forms on $C$ lifting to $A$.
+The forms on $C$ corresponding to forms in $\mathcal{H}^2_+(A)$ are actually zero, but for the other terms in the dimension count one has non-trivial forms on $C$ lifting to $A$ in the sense just described.

 Specifically, the harmonic representatives of the classes in $\Imm j^A_2$ define the homogeneous closed self-dual 2-forms on $C$ with order $O(r^{-2})$ which lift to define closed self-dual 2-forms on $A$.
 Notice that such forms on $A$, given their decay rate on the ends, cannot lie in $L^2$ and so do not contribute to $b^2_+(A)$.